-Assign all new probationers to a review committee.
-Each committee should be assigned a maximum of (6) six probationers.
+Assign all new candidates to a review committee.
+Each committee should be assigned a maximum of (3) three tenure candidates.

-Provide an annual calendar identifying timeframes for tenure review activities, reports and deadlines for all tenure review committee members and the probationer.
+Provide an annual calendar identifying timeframes for tenure review activities, reports and deadlines for all tenure review committee members and the tenure candidate.

 Provide for training to members of the tenure review committees.

+Provide a required professional development program to all new candidates per Article 7.

-The Vice President for Instruction’s Office will provide information on each probationer to Tenure Review Committee chairs and will receive and distribute, as appropriate, all reports, correspondence, and recommendations.
+The Vice President for Instruction’s Office will provide information on each candidate to Tenure Review Committee chairs and will receive and ensure distribution, as appropriate, of all reports, correspondence, and recommendations.

 Selection of Tenure Review Committee Members

-Tenure Review Committees shall be established at the beginning of each academic year in accordance with RCW.
+Tenure Review Committees (TRCs) shall be established at the beginning of each academic year in accordance with RCW.
 28B.50.850-869.

-Each committee will consist of three faculty members, one administrator, and one student.

-Administrators serving on a Tenure Review Committee shall be appointed by the President or designee for a term of three years.
+Each committee will consist of five (5) members.
+Three (3) faculty members, the unit administrator or designee, and one student.
+At least one (1) tenured faculty member will be selected from the candidate’s department or related discipline when possible and one (1) tenured faculty member from outside the candidate’s unit.
+When possible, at least one of the faculty members will be selected from the candidate’s primary teaching location (i.e. duty station).

-Students serving on a Tenure Review Committee shall be full-time students and are selected by the ASSVC for a term of one year.
+Students serving on a TRC should have completed a minimum of 45 credits and shall be selected by the ASSVC for a term of one year.

-Faculty serving on the Tenure Review Committee shall be selected by the majority of faculty acting in a body in a meeting open to all faculty.
+Faculty serving on the TRC shall be selected by the majority of faculty acting in a body in a meeting open to all faculty.

 It shall be the responsibility of the Vice President for Instruction to convene such a meeting or an electronic election.
-Faculty representatives as well as one alternate from each campus will be selected at this meeting and shall be appointed for a term of three years.
-An alternate review committee will also be established at this meeting.
+Faculty representatives will be selected at this meeting and shall be appointed for a term of three years.

 In the event of a vacancy on a committee, a replacement shall be selected within ten (10) calendar days after a vacancy occurs.
+The Vice President for Instruction will appoint alternates as needed; elections to formalize faculty appointments will occur during fall in-service.

-Probationers may not be assigned to a review committee composed of their supervising administrator or Department/Division Chair.
-Faculty members in the same department as a probationer and who are on the review committee shall excuse themselves from review of that probationer.
-Faculty members on the committee shall also not sit in judgment of their own tenure or that of their spouse.
+Faculty members on the committee shall also not sit in judgment of their own tenure or that of their spouse, partner, or significant other.

-Serving as chair of a Tenure Review Committee shall satisfy required committee assignments pursuant to Article 5.3.8 or 5.4 and will be considered as fulfillment of one (1) professional development activity (PDA) pursuant to Article 7, Section 7.4.
+Serving as chair of a TRC shall qualify as an Option B service assignment (see Article 5.1.8) and will be considered as fulfillment of one (1) professional development activity (PDA) pursuant to Article 7.4.2.2.

 Duties and Responsibilities of the Tenure Review Committee

-General duties of the Tenure Review Committee shall include:
+General duties of the Tenure Review Committee TRC) shall include:

-Explaining the tenure review process to each probationer.
+Explaining the tenure review process to each candidate.

-Advising the probationers of their professional strengths and areas needing improvement.
+Advising the candidate of their professional strengths and areas needing improvement.

-Developing with the probationer a detailed written plan to improve and strengthen performance based on committee findings; the plan should include specific timelines, outcomes, and assessment.
+Developing with each candidate a detailed written plan to improve and strengthen performance based on committee findings; the plan should include specific timelines, outcomes, and assessment.

-Submitting written reports to the probationer and Vice President for Instruction, per Article 9.9.
+Submitting written reports to each candidate and the Vice President for Instruction, per Article 8.5.5.

-At the end of the review period, submitting to the appointing authority the committee’s recommendations as to whether or not to award tenure or to extend the probationary period per Article 9.10.
+At the end of the review period, submitting to the appointing authority the TRC’s recommendations as to whether or not to award tenure or to extend the probationary period per Article 10.9.4.

-The review committee shall hold the first organizational meeting by the third week of the first quarter of the tenure review timeline.
-At this time they will elect a chair and inform the Vice President for Instruction’s office of that selection.
+The TRC shall hold the first organizational meeting by the third week of the first quarter of the tenure review timeline.
+At this time they will elect a faculty chair and inform the Vice President for Instruction’s office of that selection.

-The committee chair will be responsible for calling subsequent meetings of the committee, scheduling committee interviews and classroom observations with probationers, and keeping the probationer informed of the process and procedures.
+The TRC chair will be responsible for calling subsequent meetings of the committee, scheduling committee interviews and classroom observations with candidates, and keeping the candidate informed of the process and procedures.

-The review committee shall record and maintain official minutes of each meeting.
+The TRC shall record and maintain official minutes of each meeting.

-Criteria for Evaluating Probationers
+Criteria for Evaluating Candidates